 You forgot to set your wake-up alarm.
 As you slowly come to consciousness, you begin to panic as you realize that you’re going to be extremely late for work.
 You have a quick shower, brush your teeth, and then hurriedly put your clothes on.
 There’s no time for any food or drink – so you head out the door stressed, thirsty and downright miserable.

 Does this sound familiar to you?
 I’m sure you’ve had mornings like this.
-And as you know, they’re the worst possible way to start the day.
+And as you know, they’re the best way to lose morning motivation and the worst possible way to start the day.

 Staff who started their day calm or happy – finished their working day in the same upbeat emotional state.
 Furthermore, the study found that staff with low moods had low productivity.
 Staff with elevated moods demonstrated high productivity.

 As you can see from the above revelations, it’s vital that you start your day well.